Language selection

 Canadarm2 (right, in the shape of a "v") and its robot friend Dextre (top left) on the ISS.
 (Credit: NASA)

-The Canadarm3 system on the Lunar Gateway will consist of three different parts: a large arm, a smaller more agile arm, and a tool and on-orbit replaceable unit caddy.
+The Canadarm3 system on Gateway will consist of three different parts: a large arm, a smaller more agile arm, and a tool and on-orbit replaceable unit caddy.
 Each will be doing a different job, and together they will play many roles like a real human arm – upper arm, elbow, wrist, and hand.
-The robotic arms will be doing very important tasks on the Lunar Gateway including moving things around and helping with repairs.
+The robotic arms will be doing very important tasks on Gateway including moving things around and helping with repairs.

 Using simple materials like cardboard and string, how can you engineer a robotic arm that can move in at least one way?